USS Leahy (DLG-16): DecommissioningLeahy was decommissioned on 1 October 1993

 On 24 July 2004, Leahy was moved to the International Shipbreaking Limited yards in Brownsville, Texas to be dismantled.
 Scrapping started the first week of August 2004, 42 years after her 4 August 1962 commissioning.
 Three of her sisters, Gridley, England and Halsey, passed this way before her.
 Scrapping was completed 6 July 2005, 44 years after her 1 July 1961 launch date.

 In October 2013, the ship's bell, builder's plaque and other items were placed on long-term loan from the Naval History & Heritage Command to the Franklin County Historical Society Museum in Hampton, Iowa for an exhibit on native son William D. Leahy.
 In addition, the 1/48 scale model previously displayed at the Surface Warfare Officer's School in Newport, Rhode Island was loaned for the same exhibit.

-Awards and commendations
+Awards and Commendations

-Unit awards from Navy unit awards database.
+Unit awards from Navy awards database.

 Deployments and overhauls

 Summary of all 16 major deployments and 5 yard overhauls.

 Note: Cruise books were published for all major deployments except 1972 and 1975.
 A Leahy Pictogram was published in August 1972 with deployment details and photographs of officers and crew.